-Based on publicly available research, Stryker is aware that manufacturing is generally considered at a higher risk of human rights abuse.
+Based on publicly available research, such as the Global Slavery Index and the US Department of Labor's List of Goods Produced by Child Labor or Forced Labor, Stryker is aware that manufacturing is generally considered at a higher risk of adverse human rights impacts.
 Working conditions in factories and manufacturing sites and the procurement of certain raw materials can elevate the level of risk in the supply chain.